jamesturk/spatula/docs/quickstart.rst

 Quickstart
 ==========

-This guide contains quick examples of how you could scrape a small list of `RFCs <https://en.wikipedia.org/wiki/Request_for_Comments>`_ to demonstrate what it looks like to write a scraper using **spatula**.
+This guide contains quick examples of how you could scrape a small list of employees of the fictional `Yoyodyne Propulsion Systems <https://yoyodyne-propulsion.herokuapp.com/>`_, a site developed for demonstrating web scraping.
+This will give you an idea of what it looks like to write a scraper using **spatula**.

-You can skip ahead if you want to read about **spatula**'s :ref:`Design Philosophy`, or check out the :ref:`Tutorial` or :ref:`API Reference`.
+You can skip ahead if you want to read about **spatula**'s :ref:`Design Philosophy`, or check out the Full :ref:`Tutorial` or :ref:`API Reference`.

 Installation
 ------------